dotnet/docs/docs/core/deploying/trimming/prepare-libraries-for-trimming.md

 :::zone pivot="dotnet-7-0,dotnet-6-0,dotnet-5-0,dotnet-core-3-1"

-To create your sample app, first create a separate application project with `dotnet new` and modify the project file to look like the following.
+To create your sample app, first create a separate console application project with `dotnet new console` and modify the project file to look like the following.
 No changes to the source code are necessary.
 You'll need to add the following to your project file:

 - Set the PublishTrimmed property to `true` with `<PublishTrimmed>true</PublishTrimmed>` in a `<PropertyGroup>` tag.
 - A reference to your library with `<PublishTrimmed>true</PublishTrimmed>` in an `<ItemGroup>` tag.